:::

 3.7. be able to demonstrate that the remuneration and conditions of employment of the personnel do not depend on the results of accredited work.

-3.8. be able to demonstrate that any commercial, financial or other undue influence on the results of the examinations and tests exercised by persons or organisations on the laboratory are excluded.
+3.8. be able to demonstrate that any commercial, financial or other undue influence on the results of the examinations and tests exercised by persons or organisations on the accredited member are excluded.

-3.9. ensure that access to and use of all laboratory test areas is controlled in a manner appropriate to their purpose, and that entry by persons external to the laboratory is defined and controlled.
+3.9. ensure that access to and use of all accredited member test areas is controlled in a manner appropriate to their purpose, and that entry by persons external to the accredited member is defined and controlled.

-3.10. provide a list of species and analyses for which the laboratory claims competence.
+3.10. provide a list of species and analyses for which the accredited member claims competence.

-3.11. ensure that if subcontracting is necessary a laboratory is used which adheres to this Standard and holds ISTA Accreditation for the work in question.
-The laboratory must advise the client of any subcontracting in writing and, when appropriate, gain the approval of the client, preferably in writing.
-The laboratory is responsible to the client for the subcontractor’s work.
-It shall maintain a register of all subcontractors that it uses and a record of the evidence of compliance with this Standard for the work in question.
+3.11. ensure that if subcontracting is necessary an accredited member is used which adheres to this Standard and holds ISTA Accreditation for the work in question.
+The accredited member must advise the client of any subcontracting in writing and, when appropriate, gain the approval of the client, in writing.
+The accreditedmember is responsible to the client for the subcontractor’s work.
+It must maintain a register of all subcontractors that it uses and a record of the evidence of compliance with this Standard for the work in question.

-3.14. have a technical manager (however named) who has overall responsibility for the technical operations of the laboratory.
+3.14. have a technical manager (however named) who has overall responsibility for the technical operations of the accredited member.

-3.15. have a nominated person who is responsible for quality management in the laboratory.
-The quality manager must have defined responsibility and authority for ensuring that the quality system is implemented and followed at all times; the quality manager must have direct access to the highest level of management at which decisions are made on laboratory policy or resources.
+3.15. have a nominated responsible for quality management system of the accredited member.
+The quality manager must have defined responsibility and authority for ensuring that the quality system is implemented and followed at all times; the quality manager must have direct access to the highest level of management at which decisions are made on accredited member policy or resources.

-3.17.
-The management of the laboratory must formulate goals with respect to the education, training and skills of the laboratory personnel.
-The laboratory must have a policy and procedures for identifying training needs and providing training of personnel.
-The training must be relevant to the present and anticipated tasks of the laboratory.
+3.17. ensure the management of the accredited member formulates goals with respect to the education, training and skills of the personnel.
+The accredited member must have a policy and procedures for identifying training needs and providing training of personnel.
+The training must be relevant to the present and anticipated tasks of the accredited member.

-3.18.
-The management must appoint specific personnel to perform particular types of work and to issue ISTA Certificates.
-The laboratory must maintain records of the relevant appointment(s), educational and professional qualifications, training, skills and experience of all technical personnel, including contracted personnel.
+3.18. ensure the management appoints specific personnel to perform particular types of work and to issue ISTA Certificates.
+The accredited member must maintain records of the relevant appointment(s), educational and professional qualifications, training, skills and experience of all technical personnel, including contracted personnel.
 This information must be readily available and must include the date on which authorisation and/or competence is confirmed.

 4. Staff

 4.1.
-Laboratory staff and samplers must have and maintain the necessary education, training, technical knowledge, demonstrated skills and experience for their assigned functions.
+Accredited member staff and samplers must have and maintain the necessary education, training, technical knowledge, demonstrated skills and experience for their assigned functions.

 4.2.
-The laboratory must use personnel who are employed by, or under contract to, the laboratory.
-Where contracted and additional technical and key support personnel are used, the laboratory must ensure that such personnel are supervised and competent and that they work in accordance with the laboratory’s quality system.
+The accredited member must use staff who are employed by, or under contract to, the accredited member.
+Where contracted and additional technical and key support personnel are used, the accredited member must ensure that such staff are supervised and competent and that they work in accordance with the accredited member’s quality management system.

 4.3.
-There must be a job description for each laboratory staff member and sampler.
+There must be a job description for each accredited member staff member and sampler.
 A job description should include an outline of the key tasks, and the required levels of education, training, technical knowledge and experience.

 4.4.
-The laboratory must provide adequate supervision of testing staff and samplers, including trainees, by persons familiar with methods and procedures, the purpose of each test and assessment of the results.
+The accredited member must provide adequate supervision of testing staff and samplers, including trainees, by staff familiar with methods and procedures, the purpose of each test and assessment of the results.

 5.1.
 Environment